kokrange/ha-k3s-playbook/README.md

 ```
 Change configuration-values in hosts.yaml, group_vars/all.yaml, roles/prep/files/resolv.conf correspondingly.
 You can have >=3 odd number of k3s servers, and >=0 k3s agents.

 Run the playbook.
-This book is idempotent，means you can rerun it.
+This book is idempotent，means you can rerun it without worrying about side effect.
 Even rerun it after adding more servers and agents.
 ```sh
 ansible-playbook -i hosts.yaml k3s.yaml
 ```